-TREASURY UNISEX ACTUARIAL TABLES EXAMPLES
+TREASURY UNISEX ACTUARIAL TABLE EXAMPLES

-These tables incorporate the IRS updated mortality assumptions that became effective on May 1, 2009.
-Although section 7520 requires the IRS to revise the tables every 10 years, as of the date of publication, the tables have not been revised.
+The current IRS actuarial tables incorporate the IRS updated mortality assumptions that became effective on May 1, 2009.
+In May 2022, proposed new actuarial tables were issued, based on mortality experience around 2010.
+For the period from January 1, 2021, to the effective date of regulations implementing the new tables, either the current or proposed tables may be used.
 IRC 7520 generally requires use of an interest rate equal to 120% of the applicable federal mid-term rate (rounded to the nearest 2/10ths of 1%).
 However, if a charitable contribution is allowable for any part of the assets transferred, the taxpayer may elect to use the 7520 rate for the month in which the valuation date occurs or for either of the 2 months preceding that month.

-These Example Tables Use the 7520 Rate for March 2022 of 2%
+These Example Tables Use the 7520 Rate for February 2023 of 4.6% and the Proposed New Mortality Tables.

-Single LifePresent value of an annuity for life and also of life income and remainder interests
+Single Life Present value of an annuity for life and also of life income and remainder interests